Local Area

 Rye Harbour Nature Reserve

-An important wildlife site tha home to more than 4,355 species of plants and animals including 300 that are rare or endangered.
+An important wildlife site that is home to more than 4,355 species of plants and animals including 300 that are rare or endangered.

 Rye Castle (The Ypres Tower)